SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/modelling-basic.md

     the *Window* menu.
 The default settings are visible in the *Outliers Detection - Properties* window.
-The user can modify the specification used for an outlier detection (*Default Specification*), use a default critical value for an outlier detection or change it (enter new critical value into a *Critical value* box) and choose a transformation type (see 3.2.1.6).
-In the *Outliers to display* section one can decide which outlier's types are considered in the identification procedure.
-The outliers are described in the *JDemetra+ Reference Manual* (2017), item 7.1.1.
+The user can modify the specification used for an outlier detection (*Default Specification*), use the default critical value for an outlier detection or change it (i.e. enter a new critical value into a *Critical value* box) and choose the transformation type (see 3.2.1.6).
+In the *Outliers to display* section one can decide which outliers are to be considered in the identification procedure.
+Outliers are described in the *JDemetra+ Reference Manual* (2017), item 7.1.1.

 	{: .text-center.image-wrapper}